 It is the responsibility of the individual incurring expenses, those who assist others with incurring expenses and those involved in the preparation and approval of financial transactions to exercise good stewardship of university funds and to adhere to university policies.
 See detailed roles and responsibilities on the Stanford Purchasing Card (PCard) Overview.

 Personal charges are strictly prohibited.
-If a personal expense is accidentally charged to a PCard (Purchasing Card), a check should be written by the payee made out to Stanford University, including the PCard transaction number, and deposited to the PTAE account by the department using CASHNet.
-Follow the Mail-in CASHNet deposit process via the Stanford Main Lock Box.
+If a personal expense is accidentally charged to a PCard, a personal check or money order payable to Stanford University should be obtained from the card user.
+It should be deposited to the PTAE account by the department using CASHNet, referring to the PCard transaction number, and subsequently verified to the same PTAE.

 Repeated accidental personal purchases will be considered a misuse of the PCard and may result in having Stanford University cardholder privileges revoked.
 Misuse of the PCard may result in disciplinary action, up to and including termination of employment.